aws-samples/sagemaker-ssh-helper/README.md

 - [Forwarding TCP ports over SSH tunnel](#port-forwarding) - to access remote apps like Dask or Streamlit
 - [Remote debugging with PyCharm Debug Server over SSH](#pycharm-debug-server) - let SageMaker run your code that connects to PyCharm, to start line-by-line debugging with [PyDev.Debugger](https://pypi.org/project/pydevd-pycharm/), a.k.a. pydevd
 - [Remote code execution with PyCharm / VSCode over SSH](#remote-interpreter) - let PyCharm run or debug your code line-by-line inside SageMaker container with SSH interpreter
 - [Local IDE integration with SageMaker Studio over SSH for PyCharm / VSCode](#studio) - iterate fast on a single node at early stages of development without submitting SageMaker jobs
+- [Web VNC](#web-vnc) - run any IDE or tool in a browser though [AWS Jupyter Proxy](https://github.com/aws/aws-jupyter-proxy) extension

 If you want to add a new use case or a feature, see [CONTRIBUTING](CONTRIBUTING.md).